cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 for a while that implemented the websocket protocol in a buggy manner.

-This is not the case anymore and I will completely ignore your shitty Safari from the dark ages here (it's 2019, not 2011).
+This is not the case anymore and I will completely ignore your shitty Safari from the dark ages here (it's 2019, not 2011 after all).

 The Web-Socket Protocol is a web protocol that uses HTTP's `Upgrade` mechanism in order to upgrade a connection.
 That means the first request